What sort of habits would you like to break in the new year? Here are 10 parenting habits to consider leaving behind.

 #8 Double standards

 “Do what I say, not what I do”.
 Children learn not just by listening but by watching what we do.
 To expect them to listen to what we tell them not to do, will never work if we are doing it ourselves (i.e. playing video games during dinnertime).
 It can also be confusing to the child if this double-standard is conveyed in a way that it is a privilege only entitled to adults, but not to children as they are still ‘too young’.
 For example, telling the toddler, “Daddy / Mummy can smoke because we are adults.”
 It blurs the line as to whether it is an adult thing or if it is something the child should not consider doing for now but is okay to do when older.

 #9 Criticizing and not coaching

-If your child has attempted to follow and instruction but yet didn’t complete it properly, acknowledge the effort instead of just focusing on the mistakes.
-This is not to water-down or avoid mentioning mistakes, it should be balanced with the intent to build-up.
+If your child has attempted to follow instructions but yet didn’t complete it properly, acknowledge the effort instead of just focusing on the mistakes.
+This is not to water down or avoid mentioning mistakes, it should be balanced with the intent to build up.
 Instead of “What happened to the bed!
 Some corners are hanging out”, acknowledge the effort and suggest assistance with the corners.